-Noise anxiety can happen because the dog has become afraid when the sound is linked to something unpleasant.
-Or, a dog could have a predisposition that is genetic and is sensitive and susceptible to loud noises.
+Noise phobia, or noise anxiety happens because the dog is afraid of a sound that is linked to something unpleasant.
+Or, a dog could have a genetic tendency and is sensitive and susceptible to loud noises.
 One thing is certain though; anxiety, fear, and a noise phobia aren’t all the same thing.

-The difference between the anxiety, fear, and noise phobias are:
+The difference between the different phobias; anxiety, fear, and noise are:

 - Anxiety is a fear which is persistent or an apprehension of something which isn’t imminent or even present.